mozzarellaV8/agora-marketplace/readme.md

 For Agora specifically, the crawl dates begin on 2014-01-01 and end on 2015-07-07.
 There are 206 daily crawls total, occurring weekly and occassionally more frequently.

+From these daily crawls, I found the most relevant directories to be:

+- [cat]() - pages of listings by category e.g. "Books", "Drugs", "Counterfeits"
+- [p](parse-html/ag-RelevantTags-p.md) - individual product listing pages
+- [vendor](parse-html/ag-RelevantTags-vendor.md) - vendor pages with bio, pgp key, and vendor's listings.

-Because of the scale of gwern's data harvest, it can't be posted here.
-But to get an idea of what the data looks like, please do refer to the [parse-html](parse-html/readme.md) folder.
+The scale of gwern's harvest prevents it from being posted here.
+To get more of an idea of the data, please do refer to the [parse-html](parse-html/readme.md) folder.

+To download the data for yourself, please refer to gwern's black market archives link above.
+For me it took about 8-10 hours to download; Agora is roughly 127 GB total, but each daily crawl contains many subfolders which adds to the download time.

 ## current strategy